-Devil's Tower - Alpine NJ Real Haunted Places
+Devil's Tower - Alpine NJ Real Haunts

 The tower was connected to Rionda’s home by an underground tunnel.
 According to the local legend story, his wife was looking out of the tower when she saw Manuel with another woman.
 While she may have suspected infidelity for years, according to reporting from New Jersey Magazine, distraught from the site, she jumped off the tower, killing herself.
 Since her rumored suicide, there have been many reports of hauntings, including people who have said they have been pushed by something unseen.
 Others have reported strange noises and because of this, Manuel locked up the tower, filled in the tunnel connecting the home to the tower and even removed the elevator leading to the top of the tower proclaiming, “Nobody will ever go up here again,” according to reporting from Try To Scare Me.